Dates: July 12 – 16, 2021

 - Planetarium and Herpetology Lab tours

-- Music and science activities in University classrooms and labs
+- Activities in University classrooms and labs

 - Lessons and activities at the University Farm